 In short there is no pleasure, however proper, which does not become a matter of reproach when excessive and intemperate.

-Montaigne’s brand of moderation ends up being fanatical to readers today, in some respects.
-Our modern world thinks true moderation is seeking some kind of middle ground of aesthetic pleasure, enjoying our sensual, hedonic pleasures in reasonable doses at times.
-Montaigne isn’t buying that at all, he just doesn’t believe in mixing the sacred and profane.
+Montaigne’s brand of moderation doesn’t aim for the middle ground.
+Our modern world thinks true moderation is about enjoying our sensual, hedonic pleasures in reasonable doses at times.
+Montaigne isn’t buying that at all.
+His approach is more about not mixing the sacred and profane.

-I think Montaigne tries here to express eastern ideas through stoic concepts and, while he doesn’t quite pull it off; I agree that fanaticism is a social ill.
-We should discourage it however possible.
-And while I think his thoughts about marriage are odd, I broadly agree with him that perhaps we don’t put enough thought into how the various ways we make our private lives moderate may in fact be quite fanatical.
+Fanaticism is a social ill, and it’s hard to argue with Montaigne’s point that we should discourage it however possible.
+While I think his thoughts about marriage are odd in modern context, I broadly agree with him that perhaps we don’t put enough thought into how the various ways we make our private lives moderate may in fact be quite fanatical.
+Also consider that Montaigne might have been carefully couching displeasure with his own marriage in broad, socially-acceptable terms.

 I would alter Montaigne this way: by all means moderate your emotions, especially when they can negatively affect others.
 But don’t moderate your values.
 There are ideals, standards and people I believe in and it will always bother me if I’m required to keep quiet about it.